hectorC/Android_spcmic_recorder/README.md

 3. **Select a sample rate** – Use the spinner to pick among the rates advertised by the interface/alt-setting (48 kHz, 96 kHz).
 4. **Adjust gain** – Use the gain slider (0 to +48 dB) to boost input levels.
 Gain is applied in the native capture pipeline and written into the file.
 The level meter and clipping detector operate post-gain.
 5. **(Optional) Enable geolocation** – Toggle the location switch in the settings panel to capture a single high-accuracy fix at the end of each take.
 Grant fine location permission when prompted.
 A location marker will appear in the top right corner of the timecode box when geolocation is enabled.
 6. **Start monitoring** – Tap **START MONITORING** to begin USB streaming.
 The level meter shows the real-time peak level of the loudest channel, with color zones (green/yellow/red) indicating headroom.
 If any channel clips, a warning icon appears and the meter stays red until you tap to clear.
+There is no audio passthrough sent to the device's speakers or connected headphones during monitoring.
 7. **Start recording** – Once levels look appropriate, tap **START RECORDING** to open a timestamped WAV file (e.g., `spcmic_recording_YYYYMMDD_HHMMSS.wav`) and begin writing audio to disk.
 The UI displays elapsed time.
 8. **Stop recording** – Tap **STOP RECORDING** to finalize the file.
 Headers are back-filled with the negotiated format before the file is closed.
 When the payload exceeds 4 GB, the writer upgrades the container to RF64 and patches the ds64 chunk before close.
 9. **Abort monitoring** – Long-press the button during monitoring to exit USB streaming without recording a file.